-APPLICATION DEADLINE: MARCH 3, 2003
+APPLICATION DEADLINE: MARCH 1, 2004

-The Department of Pediatrics is pleased to offer the following research project(s) for the summer of 2003.
-Interested students are urged to contact the faculty member(s) directing the project(s) that most interest them.
+The Department of Pediatrics is pleased to offer the following research project(s) for the summer of 2004.
+Interested students are urged to contact the faculty member(s) directing the project that most interests them.
 By contacting the faculty member, you can discover more about the project, learn what your responsibilities will be, and if possible, develop a timetable for the twelve-week research period.

-Molecular Biology Professor Sandra J. F. Degen

-2031 CH-TCHRF 636-4816 FAX: (513) 636-4317
+Regulation of Expression of Proteins Involved in Blood Coagulation and Growth Control - Molecular Biology Professor Sandra J. F. Degen 2031 CCHRF (513) 636-4816 FAX: (513) 636-4317 E-Mail: Sandra.Degen@UC.edu

-E-Mail: Sandra.Degen@UC.Edu

 The research in my laboratory involves studying the regulation of expression of proteins involved in blood coagulation and growth control.
 These proteins are structurally related but have different biological functions.
 One of these proteins, prothrombin, has diverse biological roles.
 It is crucial for the clotting of blood and in the anticoagulation process, in the stimulation of platelets to undergo a shape change, causes mitogenesis in fibroblasts, is chemotactic for macrophages, and is involved in the regulation of proliferation of endothelial cells and possibly other cell types.
-We have recently generated mice that are deficient in prothrombin (FII-/-) in order to study the role of prothrombin in development and other biological processes.
+We have recently generated mice that are deficient in prothrombin (FII-/-) in order to study the role of prothrombin in development, and other biological processes.
 Half of the FII-/- mice die in utero due to bleeding events around E9.5 while the remainder die soon after birth from abdominal bleeding.
-Long term goals of this project include introducing mutant forms of prothrombin into the mouse for structure-function studies and the targeted ablation of prothrombin in tissues other than the liver, its primary site of synthesis.
+Long-term goals of this project include introducing mutant forms of prothrombin into the mouse for structure-function studies and the targeted ablation of prothrombin in tissues other than the liver, its primary site of synthesis.
 In this way we can learn more about the biology of prothrombin in an in vivo context.